Charles IX of France: Decline and death

 In the aftermath of the massacre, the king's fragile mental and physical constitution weakened drastically.
 His moods swung from boasting about the extremity of the massacre to exclamations that the screams of the murdered Huguenots kept ringing in his ears.
 Frantically, he blamed alternately himself – "What blood shed!
 What murders!", he cried to his nurse.
 "What evil counsel I have followed!
 O my God, forgive me...
 I am lost!
 I am lost!" – or his mother – "Who but you is the cause of all of this?
 God's blood, you are the cause of it all!"
 Catherine responded by declaring she had a lunatic for a son.

 Charles' physical condition, tending towards tuberculosis, deteriorated to the point where, by spring of 1574, his hoarse coughing turned bloody and his hemorrhages grew more violent.

-Charles IX died at the Château de Vincennes, 30 May 1574, aged 23.
-As his younger brother, Henry, Duke of Anjou, had recently been elected King of Poland and was away from France, their mother Catherine resumed the regency until Henry's return from Poland.
+Charles IX died at the Château de Vincennes on 30 May 1574, aged 23.
+Given that his younger brother Henry, Duke of Anjou, had recently been elected King of the Polish-Lithuanian Commonwealth and was away from France, their mother Catherine resumed the regency until Henry's return from Poland.

 In 1625, long after his death, a book Charles wrote on hunting, La Chasse Royale, was published.
 It is a valuable source for those interested in the history of hounds and hunting.